 Easier to Keep Track

-However many keys your locksmith makes you comes with a specific numbers on the keys and added into a database.
-The company, or whomever administers, are in the know of how many keys were made under your name and are kept in record.
+However many keys your locksmith makes you come with specific numbers on the keys and added into a database.
+The company, or whoever administers the keys, knows how many keys were made under your name and are kept in record.
 These records can provide the location of the keys and whether there were any other authorizations to make new keys if it is lost or stolen.

 Control of Who Has Access

 Owning a restricted keyway lock offers you to have more control and access.
 This allows you to have more security over who has access to what lock.
 So, while certain people have access to only certain locks, you will have access to all of the locks.